VET TEC 2.0 Accepting Applications

 The Original VET TEC

 The initial VET TEC program operated as a five-year pilot, beginning in 2019.
-Despite its success, the pilot faced challenges around funding caps and related issues.
+Despite its success, the pilot faced challenges related to funding caps and other issues.
 The VA allocated approximately $45 million annually to the pilot, but high demand for tech careers depleted the funding early.

 By 2023, the program had exhausted its annual budget by mid-November, and the program’s legal authority officially expired on April 1, 2024.